Museum of Contemporary Art, Antwerp: Closure of the Museum

 In October 2025, the Flemish government announced plans to dissolve the Museum of Contemporary Art Antwerp and transfer its collection to the Stedelijk Museum voor Actuele Kunst (S.M.A.K.) in Ghent.
 The decision forms part of a broader reform of Flanders’ museum network, which aims to reorganize public collections and centralize the region’s contemporary art holdings.
 The government justified the move by citing the need for a clearer institutional structure, concerns about the financial viability of a proposed €130 million new building for M HKA, and an internal evaluation that reportedly raised questions about the museum’s mission and performance.
 Under the proposal, M HKA would lose its status as a state museum and continue to operate as an art centre focused on exhibitions and residencies rather than maintaining its own collection.
 The plan has provoked significant criticism from museum professionals and members of the Belgian art community, who argue that it undermines Antwerp’s cultural heritage and was made without sufficient consultation.

+The plan has provoked significant criticism from museum professionals and members of the Belgian art community such as Luc Tuymans and Anish Kapoor, who argue that it undermines Antwerp’s cultural heritage and was made without sufficient consultation.